List of television shows notable for negative reception: Sports

 NBC was the inaugural Olympic broadcaster at the 1964 Tokyo Summer Olympics.
 They later broadcast the 1972 Winter Olympics.
 NBC brought the broadcast rights to start with the 1988 Summer Olympics, and would obtain rights to broadcast the Winter Olympics starting in 2002.
-Currently, NBCUniversal (a division of Comcast which operates NBC and its cable networks) holds the broadcasting rights for the Olympics until 2032.
+NBCUniversal (a division of Comcast which operates NBC and its cable networks) holds the broadcasting rights for the Olympics until 2032.
 Since 2000, NBC has received criticism over its tape-delaying practice, which has gotten many complaints from many viewers, yet in 1992, the then-NBC Sports producer Terry O'Neil coined the term "possibly live" for NBC's practices to tape delay live events as if they were live.
 Some examples include the Women's Gymnastics event during the 2016 Summer Olympics in order to "juice the numbers".
 In the 2010 Winter Olympics, NBC aired no alpine skiing events in order to showcase high-profile events.
 Many viewers have expressed outrage, including U.S. senators during the 2010 Winter games, and people were forced to use VPN servers to access the BBC and in Canada, CTV (for the 2010 Winter Games and 2012 Summer Games), and the CBC (for the 2014 Winter Games and 2016 Summer Games) to view them live.

 NBC has also frequently been criticized for airing the Olympics as if it is more of a reality television program instead of a live sports event.
 One example of this includes cutting off a fall from Russian gymnast Ksenia Afanasyeva, which NBC Sports chairman Mark Lazarus did "in the interest of time", although her routine took only 1 minute and 38 seconds.
 And according to The New York Times, he did this to create suspense on the U.S. Women's Gymnastics team.

 In 2016, chief marketing officer John Miller held a press conference prior to the 2016 Summer Olympics about their formatting of NBC's Olympics coverage, citing that the Olympics were "not about the result, [but] about the journey.
 The people who watch the Olympics are not particularly sports fans.
 More women watch the Games than men, and for the women, they're less interested in the result and more interested in the journey.
 It's sort of like the ultimate reality show and mini-series wrapped into one".
 This led to criticism from the media; Linda Stasi of the New York Daily News claimed it to be "sexist nonsense" and a "pandering, condescending view of the millions of women viewers".
 Washington Post columnist Sally Jenkins suggested that "it insults the audience — but it sure does insult Olympic athletes, especially female athletes".